Examples of Cyber Warfare #TrendTalksBizSec

 Jon: I think one sector that we talked about earlier, but we really need to think about is the news industry.
 Because again, that's where we're going to get our information if a conflict does come up.
 And so we’ve got to make sure and maintain the news capability, we’ve got to maintain that they are delivering what they say they're delivering; what's truth, what isn't truth, and flagging that kind of [00:13:00] information.

 Ed, this has been a great discussion.
 I really appreciate that we were able to tackle this one.
 It's something we can probably continue to tackle as we continue to see this evolve with the Russia-Ukraine conflict that's going on and seeing how that shapes up.

-Ed: This is one of my favorite topics, obviously.
+Ed: This is one of my favourite topics, obviously.

 Jon: Well, everybody, thanks for joining us again.
 On episode four of #TrendTalksBizSec.
 We'll be back in two weeks to talk about another topic and Ed and I are enjoying these.
 You can certainly follow us on Twitter, on Facebook, on LinkedIn, as well as on YouTube with these.
 So, take care, have a great day.
 Thanks Ed.
 Have a good day.
 [00:14:00]

 Link to #TrendTalks YouTube playlist where the rest of Jon and Ed’s videos live: https://www.youtube.com/playlist?list=PLZm70v-MT4Jobcu4xqIx4_aSkzL_kPX_M

 Link to Jon’s panel discussion in Davos: https://www.youtube.com/watch?v=GAZng8u9FXk